pixielabs/cavy/README.md

 ### CLI and continuous integration

-By default, Cavy outputs test results to the console when your app boots.
+When your app boots, Cavy will run your test suite and output the results to the console.
+Cavy will also check whether there is a cavy-cli server running and, if so, send a report of the test results.

-However, you can also run Cavy tests directly from the command line using Cavy's own command line interface - [cavy-cli][cli].
+You can also run Cavy tests directly using [cavy-cli][cli].

 Further details on how you can use cavy-cli to fully automate your tests with continuous integration can be found in the [cavy-cli README][cli].